CSharpM7/Ultimate14/_portfolio/04_samusd.md

 # Overview

-One of the echoes that received a decent amount of changes, Dark Samus now acts more like a glass cannon in a similar manner to Mewtwo: strong hits but doesn't take hits well.
-It's recovery might be shot without a wall jump or bombs, but Screw Attack can be used multiple times in the air.
-The main changes involve converting most multihits into single hits, more mobility, and less survivability.
+One of the echoes that received the most amount of changes, Dark Samus now acts more like a glass cannon in a similar manner to Mewtwo: strong hits but doesn't take hits well.
 It has increased air and ground speed, but much less weight, turning from defensive powerhouse to more of an aggro character that can control space.
-Its nair is a decent combo starter, while its fair is a powerful finisher.
-For specials, Dark Samus trades the iconic Charge Shot for the Hyperbeam.
-When fully charged, it covers a large, but narrow distance in front.
-Dark Samus only has access to the Hyper Missile.
-Hyper Missiles are like Samus's super missile, but stronger.
-They do leave Dark Samus more vulnerable, though.

-Screw Attack is more akin to source material.
-While it can't KO, you won't be put into a helpless state after using this, so you can recover similar to Bayonetta.
-Hyperball finally lets Metroid Crawl!
-However, this guts Dark Samus's easy ledge trapping and stalling powers in favor of a nasty combo starter
+If you ever felt like you wanted a more aggressive version of Samus, this might be the character for you!
+The signature charge shot has been replaced with a mechanic similar to Limit/Arsene/Deep Breathing called Corruption.
+Corruption allows you to poison opponents with normals, and end combos with a devastating explosion.
+Its main drawback is that it does deal damage to Dark Samus while active.

 # Changes